 This process supported me in so many ways.
 Once I had completed the email I was no longer attached to any outcome.
-It was as though I just needed the opportunity to clearly express myself.
-I have no doubts that just this instance had a ripple affect in my life and my ablity to move forward.
+I needed the opportunity to clearly express myself.
+This supported me in expressing myself honestly without being overwhelmed with emotion.

 If you wish to grow more confident in your self expression consider joining my Intuitive Development Course which will support you in deepening your understanding of yourself and gain confidence in your voice.
 Find out more details Here!